-Once the input source, dead-time settings and bypass configurations have be chosen and set then the boards can be operated.
+Once the input source, dead-time settings and bypass configurations have be chosen and set, then the boards can be operated.

-- 1. The inductor (L1) and input capacitors (labeled as Cout) can either be soldered onto the board, as shown in figure 7, or provided off board. - With power off, connect the input power supply bus to V{OUT} and ground / return to GND, or externally across the capacitor if the inductor L1 and Cout are provided externally.
+- The inductor (L1) and input capacitors (labeled as Cout) can either be soldered onto the board, as shown in figure 7, or provided off board.
+Anti-parallel diodes can also be installed using the additional pads on the right side of the EPC2218 FETs. - With power off, connect the input power supply bus to VOUT and ground / return to GND, or externally across the capacitor if the inductor L1 and Cout are provided externally.
 Connect the output voltage (labeled as VIN) to your circuit as required, e.g., resistive load. - 3.
-With power off, connect the gate drive supply to V{DD} (J1, Pin-1) and ground return to GND (J1, Pin-2 indicated on the bottom side of the board). - With power off, connect the input PWM control signal to PWM1 and/or PWM2 according to the input mode setting chosen and ground return to any of GND J10 pins indicated on the bottom side of the board. - 5.
-Turn on the gate drive supply make sure the supply is between 10 V and 12 V. - 6.
-Turn on the controller / PWM input source. - 7.
-Making sure the output is not open circuit, and the input supply voltage is initially 0 V, turn on the power and slowly increase the voltage to the required value (do not exceed the absolute maximum voltage).
-Probe switching node to see switching operation. - 8.
-Once operational, adjust the PWM control, bus voltage, and load within the operating range and observe the output switching behavior, efficiency, and other parameters.
+With power off, connect the gate drive supply to VDD (J3, Pin-2) and ground return to GND (J3, Pin-1 indicated on the bottom side of the board). - 4.
+With power off, connect the input PWM control signal to PWM1 and/or PWM2 according to the input mode setting chosen and ground return to any of GND J80 pins indicated on the bottom side of the board. - 5.
+Turn on the gate drive supply make sure the supply is between 7.5 V and 12 V. - 6.
+Turn on the controller / PWM input source. - Making sure the output is not open circuit, and the input supply voltage is initially 0 V, turn on the power and slowly increase the voltage to the required value (do not exceed the absolute maximum voltage).
+Probe switch-node to see switching operation. - Once operational, adjust the PWM control, bus voltage, and load within the operating range and observe the output switching behavior, efficiency, and other parameters.
 Observe device temperature for operational limits. - 9.
 For shutdown, please follow steps in reverse.

-Figure 7: (a) Single PWM input boost converter (b) Dual PWM input boost converter configurations showing the supply, inductor, anti-parallel diodes, input capacitor, PWM, and load connections with corresponding jumper settings.
+Figure 7: (a) Single-PWM input boost converter (b) Dual-PWM input boost converter configurations showing the supply, inductor, anti-parallel diodes, input capacitor, PWM, and load connections with corresponding jumper settings.